Singtel puts Hill Street site up for sale

 The prime-district Cuscaden plot, a freehold property, was sold to Hong Kong-listed Shun Tak Holdings.

-Singtel's Hill Street property is next to the luxury hotel, The Patina, Capitol Singapore, which has yet to open; it is also a stone's throw from the Grand Park City Hall.
+Singtel's Hill Street property is next to the luxury hotel, The Patina, Capitol Singapore, which has yet to open, and a stone's throw from the Grand Park City Hall.

 "It is also located in an area fast becoming "young and hip" with a strong entrepreneurial and start-up vibe with universities, incubators and co-working spaces coming up," CBRE said in its release.